DaienM/booking-system-/README.md

-# booking-system-
+# booking-system-sql project
-A booking system project using SQL
+A hotel booking system using SQL only.